 The Community Buildings Fund helps community organisations reduce their building energy costs and greenhouse gas emissions by installing renewable technologies such as heat pumps, batteries, and solar photovoltaic (PV) panels, along with energy efficiency measures.
-We plan to run the fund until the end of March 2025, subject to funding availability.

 How much is available?